 By far the biggest complaint is the fact that there are so many ads on the site.
-Of course any site that pays people to participate requires ads in order to generate revenue, but the number of ads currently on the Gather site make it almost impossible to read the actual content at times.
+Of course, any site that pays people to participate requires ads in order to generate revenue, but the number of ads currently on the Gather site makes it almost impossible to read the actual content at times.
 Once you get used to it, it’s probably not going to be a problem.
 But at least in the beginning, the ads are pretty annoying.

 Start Earning Points on Gather

-The first step to earn points on Gather is to register as a member.
+The first step to earn points on Gather.com is to register as a member.
 After you become a member you can then join the groups that talk about subjects that you are interested in.
 It is best to join large groups.
 If there are more people to interact with, you will earn more points.
 Keep in mind that points are awarded based on page views and member interaction.
 If you post content in a group with only a handful of members, you won’t get many views.
 On the other hand, if you post something interesting or controversial in a large group, you could accrue points rather quickly.

 After you have joined a group, you can post about something that you think will be of interest to the group as a whole.
 Once you have uploaded your post you can make use of social bookmarking to increase the number of page views that your post receives.
 There are a number of social networks where you can bookmark your post including Twitter, Digg, SumbleUpon, Reddit, and Facebook.
 The goal is to get a lot of traffic to your content.
 The more page views you have, the more points that you earn.
-These points can in turn be redeemed for either money sent to your PayPal account or gift cards, which are mailed to your home.
+These points can, in turn, be redeemed for either money sent to your PayPal account or gift cards, which are mailed to your home.